Work & Career

 We don’t give out raises because you’re having a baby

 From an employer’s point of view, a pay raise is based purely on performance issues—that’s good business—but employees often ask for a raise for variety of reasons, including those that having nothing to do with their actual job.
 “The main thing I wish people would understand is that I can pay them based on the amount of value they create in the firm,” says Paul Koger, head trader and founder of Foxy Trades.
 “People tend to ask for a raise for personal reasons or because their close friends had received a raise.
 To me the main consideration when deciding on a raise is how much has the person contributed to the company’s bottom line.”
-Make sure you’re avoiding these 8 mistakes people make when asking for a raise.
+Find out the things amazing bosses do every day.

 There is no “i” in team